Xi'an International Football Center

 The Xi'an International Football Center, also known as the Fengdong Stadium, is a football stadium located in Xi'an, Shaanxi, China.
-It is planned to be the home of China League One club Shaanxi Union.
+It is the home of China League One club Shaanxi Union.
 The stadium has a seating capacity of 60,235 spectators.

 Construction

 The Xi'an International Football Center was initially planned as a venue for the 2023 AFC Asian Cup, which China was selected as the host for, but later pulled out.
-Construction started in 2020 and will be completed in 2025.
+Construction started in 2020 and was completed in 2025.